natepisarski/HumDrum/MAP.md

 ### Servitor
 Servitor is a server program that listens on a given port and buffers input.
 Then, the client can read information from this buffer.
 This wraps the shockingly low-level .NET network library.

-## Recursion
-Recursion is a suite of libraries that assist or make heavy use of recursive functions.

-### TailHelper
-TailHelper contains functions that assist in tail-recursion, especially in translating data.

 ## Structures
 Structures is the wing of HumDrum that defines data structures.